modernserf/huevos-rancheros/README.md

         + quickly dive from top level router down into smallest level component
         + use chrome plugin
         + arrow function for element lists

-    # D3
-    - data driven documents
-    - Mike Bostock / NY Times
-    - huge feature set
-        + DOM manipulation, animation, AJAX (like jQuery)
-        + math/geometry
-        + geography
-        + date/time
-        + string formatting
-        + color mixing
-    - sprawling and somewhat difficult to navigate documentation
-        + every time they needed a feature for a chart, they added it to d3
-    - does not actually make charts; makes useful components for charts
-    - not using its DOM manipulation at all
-        + use svg functions to generate paths
-        + compare traditional vs react approach
-    - isolating D3 components allows you to treat dynamic charts like images
-    - inline d3 in react is neither specific to d3 nor react
-        + use d3 with angular / handlebars
-        + use react with other math / formatting libraries

 # what is an app
 So I'm building a web app.
 Why a web app?
 What makes this an app and not just a site?
 In the traditional model of the web, pages are documents with links and an outline structure, with the content and structure in html, the design in css, and "extra stuff" in javascript, and you access the document with a browser.
 The web app model adds a layer of indirection to this, so instead of the browser being a document viewer, you make custom documents and a custom viewer and the browser becomes a ... document viewer viewer.